SweeprFi/sweepr-analytics-dashboard/README.md

 > Fetches the total amomunt of SWEEPR that is currently circulating.
 > Returns a numerical value represented by the formula: `totalAmount - lockedAmount` at the vesting approver list.

+# SURGE
-- GET /deal/:address
+- GET /deal/:network/:address
-> Fetches the deal data from the provided address. (this must be in Arbitrum)
+> Fetches the deal data from the provided address.

+- GET /stakes/:network/:address
+> Fetches the stakes data from the provided deal address.
-> Returns four values for every NFT minted: ClaimedAmount, StakedAmount, Owner (staker), TBA associated to the NFT
+> Returns four values for every NFT minted: ClaimedAmount, StakedAmount, Owner (staker), TBA associated to the NFT.

+- GET /card/:network/:address
+> Fetches data from the provided deal address.
+> Returns four values for every NFT minted: Name, Description, State, Image.